Write basic content

 The example above works in most cases, because your site is likely to only have top-level pages and the URL is relative to the level of the current page.
 If you have sub-pages or more complex linking needs, see below.

 The above section shows how you can write links as plain text content.
-But you will probably more often be linking to images/pages/whatever using the template's components, data lists, and front matters.
+But you will probably more often be linking to images/pages/whatever using the template's , , and .
 In these cases, links work slightly differently.

 ✓ GOOD